puristajs/purista/website/src/handbook/0_concept.md

 At the end you've build one monolithic monster, which might become totally unpredictable and maintable.
 It is the scenario you should avoid: simple changes on one end and it possibly fails on some other end.

-PURISTA tries to avoid and solve this issue by using a unified event bus and to adapt some of the domain driven development patterns.
+PURISTA tries to avoid and solve this issue by using a unified event bridge and to adapt some of the domain driven development patterns.
 This means you are able to break this dependency chain, and you are able to use ressources which are available somehow, somewhere.
 This also increases stability, because if one part isn't working, the rest won't crash or stop working from technical perspective.
 PURISTA adapts the idea of microservices and serverless functions from that point of view.